waffle-iron/VBA-IDE-Code-Export/README.md

 GIF HERE

 Save and open again, the auto_open should take care of creating the VBA IDE menu options and you're good to go

-## Still to come
-The ability to specify file locations
-The option to check that the file being worked on is in source control and if it is read only or not

 ## Contributing
 Please fork this repository and contribute back using pull requests.